des-des/ra-postgraphile-client/README.md

 **Under active development**.
 Right now this library does not have a stable API.
 If you want to use this in production please raise an issue and I will release a v1.0.0.

+## Authentication
+This library looks for a postgraphile ready jwt in the local storage with the key 'token'.
+Implement an [auth provider](https://marmelab.com/react-admin/Authentication.html) to initialise the JWT

 ## todo
   - [ ] Build out test suite
     - [x] Build postgraphile server mocker